dmwm/CMSKubernetes/README.md

 Even though some of them are obsolete now we still keep them around for the reference.
   - [kubernetes/cmsweb-nginx](https://github.com/dmwm/CMSKubernetes/tree/master/kubernetes/cmsweb-nginx)
-  area contains all documentation about current cmsweb k8s deployment.
+  area contains all documentation about **current cmsweb k8s deployment**.
 It is based on usage of nginx middleware.
   - [kubernetes/traefik](https://github.com/dmwm/CMSKubernetes/tree/master/kubernetes/cmsweb-nginx)
   area contains previous cmsweb deployment using traefik middleware